jerlendds/osintbuddy/README.md

 - We want functionality that can provide real-time updates for a set of entities or scans, alerting you to new relevant data, changes, and emerging patterns in your field of interests.
 Automatically retrieve insights as time goes on.

-#### AI, swarm intelligence, and evolutionary algorithms

-- Inspired by nature, where simple creatures achieve complex tasks through collective decision making, our tool will mimic these principles where it can.
-Integrating AI, swarm intelligence, and or evolutionary algorithms could let us create a tool that can continually evolve and optimize its operations over time.

 #### History graphs

-We want to create a browser extension that allows you to seamlessly browse the web while also populating your OSINTBuddy graph.
+- We want to create a browser extension that allows you to seamlessly browse the web while also populating your OSINTBuddy graph.
 Each website you visit is mapped as an entity, with lines connecting them in the sequence you’ve traveled.
 Not just a bookmark list or a history tab, the history graph maintains the context, showing not just where you’ve been, but also how and when you got there, and with the ability to extract a comment or piece of data out of a website you visit into an entity, you'll rarely have to leave your favorite web browser.

+#### AI, swarm intelligence, and evolutionary algorithms

+- Integrating AI, swarm intelligence, and or evolutionary algorithms could let us create a tool that can continually evolve and optimize its operations over time.

 ## Getting Started